Wendy Rush

 MindXSciences have gotten in on the test making too.
 Now that is has proven successful on the research level, MindXSciences is developing it to be used on a broader scale.
 Their goal is to make it available for doctors to use on their patients.
 It will help them better match a medication to their patient and preemptively control future anxiety risks and side effects.

 Stress is a part of daily life.
-More so than it ever has been in the past.
+Maybe more now than it was before the digital age.
 With instant messaging, working from home and other technological advances, we are always available.
 That means expectations of us are high, and patience in those waiting on us is low.
 Having to manage stress has become the norm.

 Now we can’t hate on stress itself.
 It’s not the bad guy.
 In fact, stress serves a very important purpose.
 When a stressor in our environment occurs, our bodies respond with a release of stress hormones.
 These are the little guys responsible for those bursts of energy that wins the race, or the adrenaline rush you need to lift a car off someone.
 In small doses, stress is awesome because it makes us capable of great things.